canonical/turtlebot3c/README.md

 A collection of configuration/launch files and nodes used by the Robotics team at Canonical on the [Turtlebot3](https://www.turtlebot.com/).

-This branch is meant to be used with the turtlebot simulation

 To launch the simulation:

 ```